Klvxn/ecommerce-API/README.md

 ## e-commerce API
-Using django/django rest framework to design an e-commerce API using Braintree as payment gateaway for credit card purchases.

-The API includes
+A RESTful API for an e-commerce platform that allows customers browse through products, add products to their shopping cart, place orders for those products and purchase them.
+The API comes with endpoints for managing orders, product reviews, authentication and authorization.
+It also supports pagination, filtering, etc.

+Some features include
-1. JWT Authentication
+1. JWT Authentication and authorization
+2. Optimized database queries
 2. Interactive Swagger documentation
-3. Braintree payment gateway integration
+3. Braintree payment integration
 4. Debug toolbar and more...

-### Requirements
+### Stack
-1. Python
+1. Python 3.10
-2. Django
+2. Django 4.1.2
-3. Django Rest Framework
+3. Django Rest Framework 3.14.0
+4. PostgreSQL 12

 ### Setup